rhyno3117/3D-AI-Website/README.md

 # 3D Shirt Designer

 This is a project I made to help better my skills with new technologies.
+The AI functionality for this project is not functional during this time.

 # Features
-User-friendly Interface: The application provides a clean and intuitive interface for custoizing a t-shirt.
+The application provides a clean and intuitive interface for custoizing a t-shirt.

 Upload custom images or logos for the user customization.

-The AI function of this app is currently not working due to funding the AI.
-It should all be set up in the future for me to add this function.
 # How to Use
 1. Open the web page in your preferred web browser.